 Best To Take Your Camera in Your Carry-On and Get Hand-checked

-Instead of packing your disposable camera in your checked luggage, it’s a better idea to pack it in your carry-on.
-Checked luggage is subjected to extreme levels of radiation from heavy-duty x-rays which pose a greater risk of damage to your film.
-Most of the x-rays that passengers go through are not as intense, although passing through x-ray multiple times can still harm the film.
-However some scanners will ruin your film so it is best to have it handchecked.
+Instead of packing your disposable camera in your checked luggage, it’s a better idea to pack it in your carry-on and have it hand checked.
+Checked luggage is subjected to high doses of radiation from heavy-duty x-rays which pose a greater risk of damage to your film.

-The best method way to keep it safe to ask security to hand-check your camera and film if possible, so that it is not exposed to the x-rays at all.
-Put your unprocessed disposable film and camera(s) into a ziplock, or plastic, bag and tell the attendant you want it to be hand checked.
+The best method to keep your film safe to ask security to hand-check your camera and film if possible, so that it is not exposed to the x-rays at all.
+Put your unprocessed disposable film and camera(s) into a clear plastic bag (I recommend a sturdy Ziplock gallon bag like this one on Amazon.com) and ask the attendant for it to be checked by hand.

 Digital Cameras and Smartphones Almost Replaced Disposable Film Cameras

-With the invention of phone cameras, the disposable film camera began to lose its former popularity.
-It was much easier and faster to shoot photos with the ever-present phone than to carry along an extra camera, even if it was only a small one.
+With the invention of phone cameras, the disposable film camera began to lose its former popularity in the 2000s.
+As cameras on smartphones became better and better, it was much more convenient to shoot photos with your phone than to carry along an extra camera, even if it was only a small and lightweight one, and you could see your images instantly.

-Besides, with the phone camera the photo could be shot, edited, and uploaded to the Web in minutes, unlike a disposable film camera that has to sent off for development, which could take weeks.
+Besides, with the smartphone camera the images you just shot could be edited and uploaded to the Web in minutes, unlike a disposable film camera that has to sent off for development, which could take between an hour – several days.

-With film becoming less and less attractive to millennials, and phone cameras falling short in many ways, a new idea was born: the disposable digital camera.
+With long-ish film development process becoming less and less attractive for users and phone cameras falling short in quality, a new idea was born: the disposable digital camera.

-This camera combines the small, compact size of a film camera with the precision and speed of a digital camera to create the perfect solution for those who want clear, almost instant photos without needing one of the huge professional cameras that cost a fortune.
+This camera combines the small, compact, lightweight size of a single-use film camera with the convenience of a digital camera to create the perfect solution for those who want clear, almost instant photos without needing an expensive digital or film camera.
 These enjoyed some degree of popularity at first, but never really caught on as one would have expected.
-Most consumers felt that they cost too much and offered too little.
+Most consumers felt that they cost too much and offered too little since most had poor resolution, poor battery life, could only take 24 – 36 images, no delete option or image preview (later models that did have it cost more), and you still had to take time to go to a store to get the images off of the camera.

 History repeats itself, and there seems to always be an interest in what has come before us in previous generations.
 So, recently, film manufacturer and film developers have seen a resurgence of interest in the old-fashioned disposable film camera most of us grew up with.